Morgan Wallen I'm the Problem press photo

 It's proudly down-home, rowdy and carries the kind of soaring hook that peppers If I Know Me, before Morgan started to explore a subtler, more sinuous vocal style on later projects.

-Despite the dizzying array of chart-toppers Morgan Wallen has secured in subsequent years, ‘The Way I Talk’ has maintained its position as a keystone in his setlist, as well as giving Morgan one of the greatest personal honours of his career - by being chosen as the new fourth-quarter song for his beloved Tennessee Volunteers.
+Despite the dizzying array of chart-toppers Morgan Wallen has secured in subsequent years, ‘The Way I Talk’ has maintained its position as a cornerstone of his setlist, as well as giving Morgan one of the greatest personal honours of his career - by being chosen as the fourth-quarter song for his beloved Tennessee Volunteers.

 29